Madhubala69/knee-osteoarthritis-detection-kl-grade-classification/README.md

 ---

 Note: This is a research project.
-Always consult medical professionals for the accurate diagnosis.
+Always consult a medical professional for accurate diagnosis.

 ---